SwapneelM/awesome-particle-physics-for-non-physicists/README.md

 This is a curated list of **introductory** resources to fundamental concepts in particle physics including the Standard Model, QED, QCD, Jets, Colliders, and Detectors.
 The idea is to learn these concepts with no background knowledge necessary (for the most part)!

+**For the ones interested in a more thorough understanding, it is recommended you go through the background reading in Probability and Statistics before venturing into the links marked with a :warning: sign.**

 ## Awesome list criteria

 1. The list includes videos (preferred), slides, notes, and other materials.